 #3: Employee PHI Misuse and Abuse

-Considering their constant handling of PHI, employees are one of the most common sources of HIPAA violations.
+It’s critical for employees to safely handle PHI.
+Additionally, this tends to be one of the most common sources of HIPAA violations.

 - Removing PHI from the facility